 Equity investors can make a big difference by adopting a coherent sustainable agenda, in our view.
 Thematic asset allocation aligns a portfolio's target securities with the most important development issues flagged by the UN.
-ESG integration in research can allow for more comprehensive financial forecasting and risk analysis at the security level.
+ESG integration in research allows for more comprehensive financial forecasting and risk analysis at the security level.
 And active engagement helps promote positive change at companies, which can also be a driver of stronger investment returns.
 What's more, when equity investors support sustainable companies, their share prices rise, which helps reduce their cost of capital and enable continued investment in business activities that are generating positive outcomes.

 Sustainable investing is more than a slogan.
 It requires identifying businesses that deliver goods and services to promote sustainability while also ensuring that the companies themselves live up to ESG standards in everything they do.
 Creating truly sustainable equity portfolios requires a comprehensive investment process built on knowledge and research skill-not platitudes.
-By following clear guidelines that systematically target the SDGs in portfolios, we believe that investors can use their equity allocations to find responsible sources of strong, long-term investment returns while at the same time promoting companies addressing some of the world's biggest ESG challenges.
+By following clear guidelines that systematically target the SDGs in portfolios, we believe that investors can use their equity allocations to promote companies addressing some of the world's biggest ESG challenges while at the same time finding responsible sources of strong, long-term investment returns.